 Is there anywhere to eat?

-Are there any hiking trails on Whistler and Blackcomb Mountain?
+Are there any hiking trails on Whistler Blackcomb?

-Yes, there is a trail network on each mountain, offering a range of trails from short loops on easy gravel paths to longer more technical hikes to hidden lakes and lookouts.
-Depending how much time you have you can choose a short loop of an hour or less or a more advanced hike (2 – 4+ hours).
+Yes, there is a trail network on each mountain, offering a range of trails from short loops on easy gravel paths to longer, more technical hikes to hidden lakes and lookouts.
+Depending on how much time you have, you can choose a short loop of an hour or less or a more advanced hike (two to four+ hours).
 View the Whistler and Blackcomb trail maps here and check out our Insider’s Guide to Alpine Hiking for more information.